-Meditation And The Monkey Mind
+Meditation and the Monkey Mind

-Meditation helps us calm the monkey mind because when we meditate we sit still and get our mind to focus on the breath.
+Meditation helps us calm the monkey mind because when we meditate, we sit still and get our mind to focus on the breath.

-And when we have that moment of awareness, we can begin to calm our monkey down by kindly asking it to let go of the thought branch it’s swinging on.
+And when we have that moment of awareness, we begin to calm our monkey down by kindly asking it to let go of the thought branch it’s swinging on.

 To come down from the treetops and once again, focus on the breath.